|

 There

-run a ferry service from Oban.
+run a regular ferry service from Oban with seven crossings

 You

-are guaranteed a warm welcome once you arrive
+are guaranteed a warm welcome once you arrive on the island and

 there is a wide variety of very comfortable